9 Common Types of Ants in Florida

 Ghost Ants

-Measuring in at 1.3 to 1.5 millimeters, the ghost ant is one of the smallest species of ant you will encounter.
-Their head and thorax are dark while the rest of the body is almost translucent.
+Measuring 1.3 to 1.5 millimeters, the ghost ant is one of the smallest species of ant you will encounter.
+Its head and thorax are dark, while the rest of the body is almost translucent.

 • Potted plants